 S = "ICD" SV = "10">R05

 Note : for the moment the Medex system accepts that diagnosis is described either by a text field or by a code, or by both.
 In the future the code will become mandatory.

+Description of one item “Diagnosis”: